cgiacomi/r2do/README.md

 At present this is what is available.

+To initialize or reset the application:

+    r2do initialize

+or using the short form of the command:

+    r2do init

 To create a new category or to switch to an existing category:

-    r2do cat 'My new category'
+    r2do category 'My new category'

-or
+or using the short form of the command:

     r2do cat MyProject

 To list existing categories:

+    r2do display

+or using the short form of the command:

-    r2do show
+    r2do dis

 To see the current category:

+    r2do current

+or

+    r2do cur

+To create a new Task or to switch to an existing one:

-    r2do now
+    r2do task MyTask

+or:

+    r2do new-task 'My new task'

 ## Contributing